moritzbrunoweber/Proseminar_Projekt/README.md

 I want to have chosen a suitable area and obtained the raw data by session 8, manipulated the data by session 10 and by session 12 be finished with my graphics and report.

 ## Risks and contingency
 I expect especially the MODIS tree cover data to be quite large, which is why I will choose a suitably big area for my project.
-The finding of said area will likely not be very easy, but I will burn that bridge when i get to it.
 As I have little to no experience with spatial data in R, I suspect this to also challenge me quite a bit.
 I have prepared a little by going through the brief introduction to working with geospatial data in R last week and will continue to learn and inform myself, to master this task successfully.

 ## Data
 GRACE-FO TWS download: